 Steven Park ’19 (he/him/his) is a Cognitive Science major with a correlate in Computer Science.
 As someone who loves both science and writing immensely, he finds himself reading both scientific papers and teen fiction in his free time.
 When not working on the Misc, he spends his day buried in schoolwork in the library, researching snake locomotion for his senior thesis, and desperately searching for a good YA novel set in high school that doesn’t use tired tropes and cliché characters.

 Humor and Satire

-Hannah Gaven ’21 is from Bellingham, Washington and she does have academic interests.
+Hannah Gaven ’21 is from Bellingham, Washington and is a computer science major.
 When she’s not writing horoscopes, she spends her time dancing with Vass Shakers and coaching intro computer science.
 Her favorite word is haphazard, which is also how she would describe the current state of her room.
-If you’re ever in need of some psychic advice, you can always find her in the booths at late night deece making chocolate milkshakes.
+If you’re ever in need of some psychic advice, you can always find her in the booths at late night Deece making chocolate milkshakes.